osg-htc/docs/docs/data/xrootd/install-storage-element.md

 ### (Optional) Enabling xrootd-multiuser

-The `xrootd-multiuser` plugin makes the files written through XRootD to be owned by the writting user instaead of the `xrootd` user(default).
+The `xrootd-multiuser` plugin makes the files written through XRootD to be owned by the writing user instead of the `xrootd` user (default).
 For the above to work, it is necessary to install the `xrootd-multiuser` package:

     yum install xrootd-multiuser